earnoth/docs-public/Linux/Arch.md

 [Arch Wiki Java Entry](https://wiki.archlinux.org/title/java)

-## Optimus Manager breakage
+## Optimus Manager

+Handling the dual graphics cards (NVidia and Intel onboard) can be handled via the [Optimus Manager](https://wiki.archlinux.org/title/NVIDIA_Optimus#Use_integrated_graphics_only) package, which must be installed via AUR.

+### Breakage

-When installed from AUR, Optimus will sometimes break with the following error following a system update with `pacman`, which will break Xwindows and put the console in a permanent loop.
+Optimus will sometimes break with the following error following a system update with `pacman`, which will break Xwindows and put the console in a permanent loop.

 ```
 Traceback (most recent call last):